November 02, 2024

 As I continued using Horse Browser more and more, leveraging Trails for specific research for my articles, grouping Trails by task or subject area, I realized how much I was in the need for a dedicated browser like Horse Browser*.
 Sure, I now added yet another app to my toolstack, however, using Horse Browser is fun, it is a beautiful piece of software, it supports my workflows, and I enjoy using it.
 All reasons enough to add another tool to my toolstack.

-As of writing this, Horse Browser costs $99, and it offers a 14-day money-back guarantee.
 This is the first time I paid for a browser, and I do not regret a single dollar of it.
 Just after a single day of using Horse Browser for a couple of hours, the interface, the Trails, SubTrails, and more, clicked for me.
 Horse Browser did not replace Vivaldi as my main browser, but it became the browser I use for research and for the work on all my side-projects.
 Additionally, it is also a great browser, in case you would like to just experience calmness and a browser dedicated to some parts of your work.
 To make Horse Browser my main browser there are a couple of things that are missing: I would love to have a command bar interface that gives me an additional way to navigate between Trails, Areas, and Projects.
 I am heavily relying on browser extensions, for example to capture bookmarks.
 Now, I get that this is exactly what Horse Browser wants to "prevent", since the idea of Trails also functions as bookmarks.
 For example, if you have a news site opened as a tab, and you browse it every day, stumble across something interesting to read, but you decide to not read it right away and rather save it for later, all you have to do in Horse Browser is click on and open it up, as it will get saved and opened as a SubTrail of that news site.
 You can then fold the news site, and keep your sidebar clean and organized.

 While I get the idea of it, my workflows and my system simply works differently.
 I have thousands of bookmarks in Raindrop, I have a system in place, I can access it on all kinds of devices, and it simply works for me.
 So, not having any access to browser extensions is not something that will prevent me from using Horse Browser*, however I now have to deal with some additional tab management, as I have to keep a tab for Raindrop open, and save bookmarks manually.
 Having no access to my password manager is also not a dealbreaker, but it does indeed feel a bit weird not being able to trigger auto-fill of some login credentials via a browser extension.